omarbenites/meta-programming-in-r/chapters/02_anatomy_of_a_function.md

 eval(body(f), list(x = 2))
 ```

 The `eval` function evaluates an expression and use the second argument to look up parameters.
 You can give it an environment, and the expression will then be evaluated in it, or you can use a list.
-We cover how to work with expressions and how to evaluate them in the next chapter; for now all you have to know is that we can evaluate an expression using `eval` if the variables in the expression are either found in the scope where we call `eval` or provided in the second argument to `eval`.
+We cover how to work with expressions and how to evaluate them in the *[Expressions and environments]* chapter; for now all you have to know is that we can evaluate an expression using `eval` if the variables in the expression are either found in the scope where we call `eval` or provided in the second argument to `eval`.

 We can also set `x` as a default parameter and use that when we evaluate the expression: